MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/mailflow/event-17018-MSExchangeTransport-service-stop.md

 To fix this issue, decrease the `MaxInboundConnection` limit on the Receive connectors of each Exchange server as follows:

+> [!NOTE]
-**Note** You may need to increase the `MaxInboundConnectionPercentagePerSource` parameter from the default value of 2 to prevent limiting connections from busy sources such as email gateways.
+> You may need to increase the `MaxInboundConnectionPercentagePerSource` parameter from the default value of 2 to prevent limiting connections from busy sources such as email gateways.
 We also recommend you closely monitor the incoming mail flow and gradually increase the value if needed.

 1. Run the [Get-ReceiveConnector](/powershell/module/exchange/get-receiveconnector) cmdlet to check the current value of the `MaxInboundConnection` parameter.